 Located along the Eno River—and marked by a distinct riverside rock formation known historically as, you guessed it, Coon Rock—this land lovingly worked by the Holcomb family consists of a 120 year old working farm, though new to the Holcombs in 2004.
-Coon Rock Farm produces garden crops and pasture-raised, antibiotic-free, heritage-breed livestock, much of which ends up on the table at one of their two highly celebrated restaurants, Zely & Ritz
+Coon Rock Farm produces garden crops and pasture-raised, antibiotic-free, heritage-breed livestock, much of which ends up on the table at one of their two highly celebrated restaurants, Zely & Ritz and Piedmont.

 Location: Aspers, PA

 The Wenk family—make that seven generations of Wenks—have worked the farmland outside Philadelphia now known as Three Springs Fruit Farm.
 It all began in the 1840s, by the first of the Wenks on American soil, John Wenk of Switzerland.
 And they’ve been at it ever since.
 As such, it seems the Wenk family was meant for fruit farming, and the tradition is continued today by the young Ben Wenk, who returned to the family farm after graduating from Penn State with a specialized degree in Agroecology and Horticulture.
 On their site, you can find produce information, which includes a variety of apples, peaches, cherries, and beyond.
 But you can also find information on ripening and seasonality, or visit their blog and “Ask a Grower.”